snivilised/li18ngo/resources/doc/DEFINING-CONTENT.md

 * 📨 Message ID: "xxx.static"

 This is a static error message, that has no dynamic content.
 The data template will not contain any extra members and the ___Other___ field will be a straight forward string containing no break out references to template fields (eg {{.Foo}}).
+This is similar to a `phrase`, except we have to add in the error plumbing.

 The following describes an 'out of memory' error: